This Beef and Broccoli Bake is a super easy dinner casserole! Keto, paleo and gluten-free, you’ll be done cooking in half an hour!

 Add the broccoli to the cooked ground beef and season everything with another dash of spices.
 Stir everything together to make sure that the spices have mixed through.

-Take your broccoli and beef and place it into a casserole or au gratin dish.
-Top the beef and broccoli with your favorite shredded cheese and broil it in the oven for about five minutes.
+Spray a casserole dish or au gratin dish with nonstick cooking spray.
+Place your ground beef mixture into the dish.
+Top the beef and broccoli with your favorite shredded cheese and broil it in the oven for about four minutes.

 Serving Size: 1

 Amount Per Serving: Calories: 485Total Fat: 39gSaturated Fat: 21gTrans Fat: 1gUnsaturated Fat: 14gCholesterol: 137mgSodium: 413mgCarbohydrates: 6gFiber: 2gSugar: 1gProtein: 27g

 If you'd prefer not to use the oven - you will be able to get some melty cheese going on top of the beef and broccoli without it (just because of how hot it will be after cooking), but the oven is what creates the cheesy crispiness.